The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 0.9999999992978134

-The production of a solar panel is almost entirely a function of the sunlight it’s exposed to, so it makes sense that it follows an annual cycle so closely.
+The production of a solar panel is largely a function of the sunlight it’s exposed to, so it makes sense that production follows an annual cycle so closely.

 To predict the long term trend, we’ll use a quadratic model.